GIBD2015/Geospatial-Agentic-Services/README.md

 commit real API keys, downloaded datasets, generated outputs, build artifacts, or notebook execution outputs.

-We thank the coauthors of the GAS paper and welcome contributions from the broader geospatial community to advance GAS-compatible agent services, software, documentation, validation methods, and interoperability models.
+We welcome contributions from the broader geospatial community to advance the GAS framework, GAS implementations, documentation, and use cases from various domains.

 [Geoinformation and Big Data Research Laboratory (GIBD)](https://giscience.psu.edu/), Department of Geography, Penn State.